getsentry/sentry/docs/installation/docker/index.rst

 variable ``SENTRY_SECRET_KEY``.
 If putting into ``config.yml``, you must rebuild your image.

-For all future Sentry command invocations, you just have all the necessary container links, mounted volumes, and the same environment variables.
+For all future Sentry command invocations, you must have all the necessary container links, mounted volumes, and the same environment variables.
 If different components are running with different configurations, Sentry will likely have unexpected behaviors.